HCL-TECH-SOFTWARE/WebDevToolkitForDx/digexp-dashboard/README.md

 # Web Developer Dashboard for HCL Digital Experience

 This package provides the dashboard user interface support for the Web Developer Toolkit for HCL Digital Experience.
-For more information, see the readme.md file for the toolkit.
+For more information, see the README.md file of the toolkit.